byu-magicc/byu-magicc.github.io/docs/research/projects/sense_and_avoid_for_micro_aircraft_vehicles.md

 ![type:video](https://www.youtube.com/embed/UrTG5mWmrlE)

 - Real-time path planning in a 2D scenario using only bearing and pixel measurements.
 The video shows ownship avoiding the wedges, which is a collision free path.
-The wedge is an area of where the observed object is likely to be, so a successful avoidance of the wedge is a succesful avoidance of the observed object.
+The wedge is an area of where the observed object is likely to be, so a successful avoidance of the wedge is a successful avoidance of the observed object.
 ![type:video](https://www.youtube.com/embed/Y97FsTZLnfo)

 ## Papers, Theses, and Presentations